Cancel anytime

 History and Background

 Mercury General Corporation was founded in 1961 by George Joseph.
-It began as an auto insurance provider in California and has since expanded to other states and insurance lines.
-Significant milestones include its IPO and strategic acquisitions.
+Initially focused on auto insurance in California, it expanded geographically and into other insurance lines.
+Significant milestones include becoming a publicly traded company and diversifying its product offerings.

 Core Business Areas

-- Commercial Auto: Provides commercial auto insurance for businesses, covering vehicles used for commercial purposes.
+- Commercial Auto Insurance: Provides insurance coverage for businesses that operate vehicles for commercial purposes.

-- Other: Includes other insurance products such as fire insurance, umbrella insurance, and mechanical breakdown protection.
+- Other: Includes other lines of business such as umbrella insurance and mechanical breakdown protection (MBP).

 Leadership and Structure